The football world will crown a new best team and a new best player this year but there are more issues that will come to a head in 2014

 The World Cup and the Ballon d'Or are looming large over the football horizon heading into the new year.
 2014, of course, is the year of Fifa's showpiece event - and from this point until the summer a lot of the talk will be about which team comes out on top in Brazil.

 Spain will attempt to retain the trophy and win an unprecedented fourth major tournament in a row.
-The Spaniards, however, are not going to the finals as favorites; that tag belongs to the hosts who overcame la Roja in the Confederations Cup final in convincing fashion last year.
-The speculation, now, is that Vicente del Bosque's side has gone as far as it can.
-It promises to be a fantastic spectacle - with Germany and Argentina, as well as new forces like Belgium and Colombia, vying for supremacy.
+The Spaniards, however, are not going to the finals as favourites; that tag belongs to the hosts who overcame la Roja in the Confederations Cup final in convincing fashion this year.
+The speculation, now, is that Vicente del Bosque's side have gone as far as they can.
+It promises to be a fantastic spectacle - with Germany and Argentina, as well as new forces, Belgium and Colombia vying for supremacy.